Central nervous system viral disease: Treatment

 Treatments of proven efficacy are currently limited mostly to herpes viruses and human immunodeficiency virus.
 The herpes virus is of two types: herpes type 1 (HSV-1, or oral herpes) and herpes type 2 (HSV-2, or genital herpes).
 Although there is no particular cure; there are treatments that can relieve the symptoms.
 Drugs like Famvir, Zovirax, and Valtrex are among the drugs used, but these medications can only decrease pain and shorten the healing time.
 They can also decrease the total number of outbreaks in the surrounding.
-Warm baths also may relive the pain of genital herpes.
+Warm baths also may relieve the pain of genital herpes.

 Human Immunodeficiency Virus Infection (HIV) is treated by using a combination of medications to fight against the HIV infection in the body.
 This is called antiretroviral therapy (ART).
 ART is not a cure, but it can control the virus so that a person can live a longer, healthier life and reduce the risk of transmitting HIV to others around him.
 ART involves taking a combination of HIV medicines (called an HIV regimen) every day, exactly as prescribed by the doctor.
 These HIV medicines prevent HIV Virus from multiplying (making copies of itself in the body), which reduces the amount of HIV in the body.
 Having less HIV in the body gives the immune system a chance to recover and fight off infections and cancers.
 Even though there is still some HIV in the body, the immune system is strong enough to fight off infections and cancers.
 By reducing the amount of HIV in the body, HIV medicines also reduce the risk of transmitting the virus to others.
 ART is recommended for all people with HIV, regardless of how long they've had the virus or how healthy they are.
 If left untreated, HIV will attack the immune system and eventually progress to AIDS.